RedisLabs/redislabs-docs/content/ri/faqs.md

 {{% /expand %}}

 {{% expand "How does RedisInsight compare with the open source redis-rdb-tools?" %}}
 We open sourced redis-rdb-tools in 2012 as a way to analyze the RDB file, and will continue to support the open source version.
 The open source version is meant to be a library and command line utility.
-It is a fundamental building block for the paid version of RedisInsight.
-The paid version has a convenient web based interface, and provides recommendations, aggregation and filtering capabilities.
+It is a fundamental building block for RedisInsight.
+RedisInsight is free to use but is closed source.
 {{% /expand %}}

 {{% expand "What versions of Redis does RedisInsight support?" %}}
 Currently, RedisInsight supports single node redis instances.
 Redis Cluster support is experimental, but not all features work.
-If you wish to use RedisInsight for Redis Cluster, send us an email at support@rdbtools.com and we can try to accommodate your use case.
+If you wish to use RedisInsight for Redis Cluster, send us an email at redisinsight@redislabs.com and we can try to accommodate your use case.
 {{% /expand %}}

 {{% expand "Do you support Redis Labs Enterprise Version?" %}}
-Yes, we support Redis Labs Enterprise version.
+Yes, RedisInsight is fully compatible with Redis Labs Enterprise version.
 {{% /expand %}}

 {{% expand "What cloud providers do you support?" %}}
-We support AWS Elasticache and Azure Redis Cache.
-That said, RedisInsight should work with any cloud provider as long as you deploy the docker container on a host that has network access to your cloud based redis server.
-Send us an email at support@rdbtools.com if you would like to use RedisInsight on a cloud provider that we haven't listed.
+We support Redis Cloud, Redis Cloud Pro, AWS Elasticache and Azure Redis Cache.
+That said, RedisInsight should work with any cloud provider as long as you run it on a host that has network access to your cloud based redis server.
+Send us an email at redisinishg@redislabs.com if you would like to use RedisInsight on a cloud provider that we haven't listed.
 {{% /expand %}}

 ## Memory Analysis